iamsilvio/deleteonerror.com/content/posts/Securingsshconnections.md

 To configure your ssh keys you have to edit `~/.ssh/config`

-I prefere to have a general config section and just specify the host specific stuff per host
+I prefer to have a general config section and just specify the host specific stuff per host

 ``` config
 Host *